mariannebush/Capstone/README.md

 The World Happiness Report reflects a worldwide demand for more attention to happiness and well-being as criteria for government policy.
 It reviews the state of happiness in the world today and shows how the science of happiness explains personal and national variations in happiness.

-I decided to investigate the happiness report data to determine what trends I could discover.
+I investigated the happiness report data to determine what trends I could discover.

 Features